-and since the parameter for the equilibrium collagen concentration is sensitive, it is not a surprise that this secretion parameter is also sensitive.
-The value for the secretion of chemokines is not that straightforward.
-The secretion value of cytokines is different from the secretion value of growth factors and yet we model these together in one variable $c$ representing chemokines.
-In order to prevent the model from unnecessary complicated computations, we continue modeling with this simplification and bear in mind the sensitivity of the parameter $k_c$.
-It is therefore also interesting to study the rates of apoptosis of fibroblasts, since the doubling time of fibroblasts decreases with age \citep{Simpson2009} and we use this value for our age study in the next section.
+Other parameters that seem significantly sensitive are the apoptosis of fibroblasts ($\delta_N$) with score 91, the apoptosis of myofibroblasts ($\delta_M$) with score 85, the constant $R$ that influences the force with score 80, and the secretion of signaling molecules ($k_c$) with score 79.
+However, we must note that Koppenol estimated the mean values for $\delta_M$, $R$ and $k_c$ for a two-dimensional setting in which he used other values for the parameters \cite{KoppenolThesis}.
+Furthermore, the value of $k_c$ is based on a stability constraint $k_c\leq\delta_c a_c^{I}\overline{\rho}$, that was found in our previous stability analysis \cite{Egberts2020A}, and since the parameter for the equilibrium collagen concentration is sensitive, it is not a surprise that this secretion parameter is also sensitive.
+The value for the secretion rate of signaling molecules is not that straightforward.
+The secretion rate of cytokines is different from the secretion rate of growth factors and yet we model these together in one variable $c$ representing signaling molecules.
+To prevent the model from unnecessary complicated computations, we continue modeling with this simplification and bear in mind the sensitivity of the parameter $k_c$.
+It is therefore also interesting to study the rates of apoptosis of fibroblasts, since the doubling time of fibroblasts decreases with age \cite{Simpson2009}, and we use this value for our age study in the next section.